 How does Ethereum work?

 Lastly, Ethereum works at a practical level because of its "lego-style" composability.
 A program or token created by one developer has the potential to interact with a program or token created by another.
-This interconnectedness has led to the Ethereum ecosystem at large to thrive, as collaboration and cohesion are principles that are built straight into its design.
+This interconnectedness has allowed the Ethereum ecosystem at large to thrive, as collaboration and cohesion are principles that are built straight into its design.
 Everything in Ethereum is open source, so if a developer creates and launches an idea that someone else likes, they're able to copy and improve upon it.
-This ultimately leads to rapid, high quality development of ideas.
+This ultimately leads to rapid, high-quality development of ideas.

 Ethereum frequently asked questions

 Ethereum as such does not make money.
 The validators running nodes stake their Ethereum and receive rewards in the form of ETH when new transactions are approved and new blocks are added to the chain.

 ETH's price typically increases as the total value locked (TVL) on ETH increases and supply on exchanges decreases.
 Some analysts predict that Ethereum has the potential to capture a significant share of the multi-trillion-dollar bond market.

 A Finder survey of experts estimated that the price of ETH could rise to over US$20,000 by 2030.

 Ethereum is different from Bitcoin in many ways.
 The most notable of which is that Bitcoin cannot run complex smart contracts.
 This means that Bitcoin does not allow dApps to build on its blockchain in the same way as Ethereum.